 Before we start, we should define what a core Mario game is:

 - A core Mario game is all about jumping and platforming.
 If the games don’t have these, it’s not on this list.
 So no SuperStar Saga and Hotel Mario nonsense here.

 - It also needs to star Mario.
-Which is why we’re not including Yoshi’s Island: that’s a great game but it doesn’t star the red-hatted overalls-wearing plumber.
+This is why we’re not including Yoshi’s Island: it’s an amazing 2D platformer but its focus is on Yoshi, not the the red-hatted overalls-wearing plumber.